What is user story mapping

 User story mapping is a technique applied by product managers and development teams to plan product features that will enable the most delightful user experience.
 First introduced by software leader Jeff Patton, this visual exercise allows envisioning a product or service as a series of activities or tasks that the users perform.

 User story mapping suggests building a detailed grid of user stories arranged under the headings that reflect an outline of the users’ interactions with the product.
-This enables assessing which steps are perceived as the most valuable by the users, and prioritize what features to build next.
+This helps to get a high-level view of your product and enables assessing which steps are perceived as the most valuable by the users, and prioritize what features to build next.

 When to do user story mapping

-User Story Mapping is a useful exercise for product teams that helps them improve understanding of the product’s representative users, define what features will result in the optimal user experience, and prioritize work based on this knowledge.
+User Story Mapping is a useful exercise for the Product Owner and product teams that helps them improve understanding of the product’s representative users.
+The team will learn to define what features will result in the optimal user experience, and prioritize work based on this knowledge.
+It is a valuable activity that helps product teams to stay focused on users and their experience.

 User Story mapping allows keeping the end users and what they do with your product front and center in the development efforts, to deliver the product they will love.
 Giving a holistic view of user experience, it allows to prioritize work into sprints or releases, and highlight any potential roadblocks in the product delivery early enough.
 It also allows for constant product improvement, as user feedback can be collected earlier throughout the development process.